FTSE retreats from 10-wk high, Petrofac slumps after warning

 By Tricia Wright

-LONDON, May 9 (Reuters) - Britain’s top share index slipped from a 10-week high on Friday, led lower by Petrofac as a profit warning from the energy services group added to signs of poor corporate earnings that have kept the market’s rally in check.
+LONDON, May 9 (Reuters) - Britain’s top share index slipped from a 10-week high on Friday, with energy services group Petrofac slumping after a profit warning and aero-engines maker Rolls-Royce hurt by broker downgrades.

+Tensions in Ukraine also prompted investors to take some money off the table after recent gains.

-Petrofac sank 15.9 percent after warning its 2014 net profit would fall by as much as 11 percent to between $580 million and $600 million due to a poor performance from its Integrated Energy Services division.
+Petrofac fell 15.6 percent after warning its 2014 net profit would fall by as much as 11 percent to between $580 million and $600 million due to a poor performance from its Integrated Energy Services division.

 Analysts highlighted that weak results are being punished more than they would have been in the past, in the wake of a powerful rally in 2013 in anticipation of encouraging earnings.